 The situation of women in conflict-affected settings is rooted in systemic gender inequality.
 Such inequality is facilitated by patriarchal structures that normalise gendered exploitation and violence.
 Other expressions of masculinities, such as nonviolent, conscientious objectors, sexual and other minorities, must be included.
 The perception of women only as victims and lacking agency must be challenged and replaced with recognition of women as active agents and leaders of change.

 Militarisation continues to be used as a process for normalising armed conflict and armed violence.
 Militarism is underpinned by the assumption that the use of force or the threat thereof is the most appropriate response to conflicts.
 These ideas are fuelled in large part by profitability.
 The international arms trade is currently valued at $70 billion per year.
-Global military spending totalled $1.7 trillion in 2015.
+Global military spending totalled over $1.8 trillion in 2018.
 The profits from weapons production and sales provide economic incentive to governments, corporations and individuals.
 International law has often been subordinated to the profits of war.
 Alternative approaches to conflict and tensions are typically painted as naive.
 Meanwhile investments continue to flow towards the tools of violence rather than social goods e.g. social welfare, renewable energy, gender equality, education, health and preventive mechanisms for conflict.

 Violations of women’s human rights, militarised security and violent masculinities are closely interconnected in the realities of violent extremism today.
 The response to violent extremism is based on the use of force and unequal power-relations.
 This in turn contributes to the rise of armed non-state actors such as ISIS/Daesh and Boko Haram.
 This results in an escalation of militarisation, violence and insecurity, which have serious impacts on women.
 Women’s rights have been instrumentalised as a tool for countering violent extremism and even used as a justification for acts of war and violence.